nus-cs2103-AY2223S1/tp/docs/team/samsation.md

   entire list of Customers to find his/ her Index, then execute the `Edit` Command.
 With this improvement, this entire step is skipped, greatly improving the efficiency of this Command.
   We also thought of including Name as a unique identifier, but eventually decided against it since there is a high change of multiple same-named Customers appearing in the list, which does not help in achieving the desired efficiency.
-  * Highlights: Customers' identification is now more flexible since we have 2 unique identifiers to aid in this process.
-This change would also later form the foundation of the `Increase` and
-  `Decrease` Commands, as well as how other Commands deal with identifying unique Customers.

 * **Enhancement to existing features**: Improved the original `Find` Command to allow users to find unique Customers via Phone number or Email address as well.